-Authorization by the employee shall be on a form approved by the parties hereto and may be revoked by the employee upon request.
-The City will require all new employees to attend a New Employee Orientation (NEO) within thirty (30) days of hire.
+- 3.1 The City agrees to deduct from the paycheck of each employee, who has so authorized it, the regular initiation fee, regular monthly dues, assessments and other fees as certified by the Union.
+The amounts deducted will be transmitted monthly to the Union on behalf of the employees involved. - 3.1.1 .
+The performance of this function is recognized as a service to the Union by the City and the City will honor the terms and conditions of each worker's Union payroll deduction authorization(s) for the purposes of dues deduction only. - 3.2 The City will provide the Union access to all newly hired employees and/or persons entering the bargaining unit within thirty (30) days of such hire or entry into the bargaining unit. - 3.2.1 The Union and a shop steward/member leader will have at least thirty (30) minutes with such individuals during the employee's normal working hours and at their usual worksite or mutually agreed upon location. - 3.3 The City will require all new employees to attend a New Employee Orientation (NEO) within thirty (30) days of hire.
 The NEO will include an at-minimum thirty (30) minute presentation by a Union representative to all employees covered by a collective bargaining agreement.

-- 3.3.1 At least five (5) working days before the date of the NEO, the City will provide the Union with a list of names of the bargaining unit members attending the Orientation.

-- The Union shall agrees to indemnify and save hold the City harmless the Employer against any and all liability arising out of this Article. from all claims, demands, suits or other forms of liability that arise against the City for deducting dues from Union members pursuant to this Article, including those that have communicated a desire to revoke a previous deduction authorization, along with all other issues related to the deduction of dues or fees.

-- 3.4.1 The individual Union meeting and NEO will satisfy the City's requirement to provide a New Employee Orientation Union Presentation under Washington State law.

-- 3.5 Union Notification Within thirty (30) calendar days from an employee's date of hire into a bargaining unit position, the Employer shall forward to the Union a copy of the form entitled "Notice of Appointment to Bargaining Unit Position," or such other form agreed upon by the parties, which shall include the name and address of the new employee as furnished by the employee.
-The Employer shall notify the Union within thirty (30) calendar days of the termination of employment by an employee in the bargaining unit.
-The City of Seattle, including its officers, supervisors, managers and/or agents, will remain neutral on the issue of whether any bargaining unity employee should join the Union or otherwise participate in Union activities at the City of Seattle.

-- 3.6 New Employee and Change in Employee Status Notification: The City will supply the Union with the following information on a monthly basis for new employees:

-- a.
-Name

-- b.
-Home address

-- c.
-Personal phone
+At least five (5) working days before the date of the NEO, the City will provide the Union with a list of names of the bargaining unity members attending the Orientation. - 3.4 The Union agrees to indemnify and hold the City harmless from all claims, demands, suits or other forms of liability that arise against the City for deducting dues from Union members pursuant to this Article, including those that have communicated a desire to revoke a previous deduction authorization, along with all other issues related to the deduction of dues or fees. - 3.4.1 The individual Union meeting and NEO will satisfy the City's requirement to provide a New Employee Orientation Union Presentation under Washington State law. - 3.5 The City of Seattle, including its officers, supervisors, managers and/or agents, will remain neutral on the issue of whether any bargaining unit employee should join the Union or otherwise participate in Union activities at the City of Seattle. - 3.6 New Employee and Change in Employee Status Notification: The City will supply the Union with the following information on a monthly basis for new employees: - a.
+Name - b.
+Home address - c.
+Personal phone - d.

-- d.
 Personal email (if a member offers)

 - e.
 Job classification and title

 - f.
 Department and division

 - g.
 Work location

 - h.
 Date of hire

 - i.
 FLSA status

 - j.
 Compensation rate

-- 3.7 Any employee may revoke their authorization for payroll deduction of payments to their Union by written notice to the Union in accordance with the terms and conditions of the Union dues authorization rules.
-Every effort will be made by the City to end the deductions effective on the first payroll, and not later than the second payroll, after

-receipt by the City of confirmation from the Union that the terms of the employee's authorization regarding dues deduction revocation have been met.
-The City will refer all employee inquiries or communications regarding union dues to the Union.
+- 3.7 Any employee may revoke their authorization for payroll deduction of payments to their Union by written notice to the Union in accordance with the terms and conditions of their Union dues authorization.
+Every effort will be made by the City to end the deductions effective on the first payroll, and not later than the second payroll, after receipt by the City of confirmation from the Union that the terms of the employee's authorization regarding dues deductions regarding union dues to the Union.